IndieBuilds/.github/profile/README.md

 - Our public finances.
 We want to be public about our finances since game developers will be earning a portion

+- Some open source projects that we are happy to release publicly.

+<b>Note:</b> If you have issues with indiebuilds the app please contact <a href="mailto:pratik.p@indiefold.com">pratik.p@indiefold.com</a>

+Thanks for stopping by! 👋

 <!--

 **Here are some ideas to get you started:**

-🙋‍♀️ A short introduction - what is your organization all about?
+ A short introduction - what is your organization all about?
 🌈 Contribution guidelines - how can the community get involved?
 👩‍💻 Useful resources - where can the community find your docs?
 Is there anything else the community should know?
 🍿 Fun facts - what does your team eat for breakfast?